-PROPOSED AMENDMENTS SUPPORT / DO NOT SUPPORT COMMENTS Please provide a comment if you do not support a proposed amendment, and suggest alternative wording if appropriate. • Providers must continue to not extend the duration of a student's enrolment if the student is unable to complete the course within the expected duration, unless: Support compassionate and compelling circumstances apply the provider has implemented, or is implementing, an intervention strategy to assist the student to meet course progress (or attendance, if applicable) requirements there is an approved deferral or suspension of the student's enrolment under standard 9. • If a student's enrolment is extended, the provider must advise the student of any potential impacts on their visa.
-Do not support The importance of the student being given information and understanding visa obligations is acknowledged and supported.
-However concerns have been raised about whether the provider should give visa advice .
-Suggested alternative wording in bold - If the registered provider extends the duration of the student's enrolment, the provider must provide information on how to seek advice to the student of any potential impacts on their visa, including the need to contact Immigration to obtain a new visa.
+PROPOSED AMENDMENTS SUPPORT / Do not Support COMMENTS Please provide a comment if you do not support a proposed amendment, and suggest alternative wording if appropriate. • Providers must continue to not extend the duration of a student's enrolment if the student is unable to complete the course within the expected duration, unless: Support compassionate and compelling circumstances apply the provider has implemented, or is implementing, an intervention strategy to assist the student to meet course progress (or attendance, if applicable) requirements there is an approved deferral or suspension of the student's enrolment under standard 9. • If a student's enrolment is extended, the provider must advise the student of any potential impacts on their visa.
+Support The provider may not be able to specify the potential impact on the student's visa, they may only be able to advise that there may be an impact on the student's visa and that the student should contact Immigration.